ucheokechukwu/Final-Project-Tableau---Wildlife-Airstrikes/README.md

 2. What airports have the highest cost?
 3. Which animal species are the most impactful in each category?

+The visualizations for these findings can be seen in the Dashboards of [Wildlife Project Tableaux book](Wildlife%20Project.twb)

 ## Challenges
-- Using Tableau Public.
-I faced challenges saving my data and accessing it for previewing and updates, so I eventually switched to Tableau Desktop for greater flexibility.
+- I started my project using Tableau Public and I faced many challenges, with saving my data and accessing it for previews and updates.
+I eventually switched to the trial version of Tableau Desktop.
-- Steep learning curve, understanding when to use Measures and Dimensions.
-- Developing the Dashboard in a way that was both aesthetically appealing and could communicate the relevant information.
+- It was difficult to develop the Dashboard in a way that was both aesthetically appealing and communicated the relevant information.
+- It was difficult to develop the Forecast because the Time period had to be in discrete dimensions.
+I generally faced challenges in distinguishing between the proper use of dimensions and measures.

 ## Future Goals
+If given the opportunity to work more on this project, I would like to:
 - Check modelling accuracy by downloading, if available, the current report on FAA Strikes and compare the forecasted data about frequency, cost and impact in the periods of 2015-2018 against actual records.
-- Get statistics on the frequence of flight throughout this period to determine the overall probability of a wildlife strike, and its consequences.
+- Get statistics on the frequence of flight throughout this period to determine the overall probability of a wildlife strike in general commercial flight, and develop models to predict its occurences and potential consequences.